 “Since my return to school, I’ve reinvented myself.
 I’ve been fortunate to encounter inspiring people; namely the professors that I’m working with in the Honors Project—Tim Maxwell, Mohsen Janatpour and Jim Clifford.”
 Dee Dee is also active in several clubs on campus: she is an executive member of Alpha Gamma Sigma; serves on The Project, the Honors Project club; is a member of the Speech and Debate Club; and is a participant in Let’s Chat, a program supported by the International Student Center.
 Additionally, she has worked extensively over the last two semesters to organize and perform in Human Rights Day, a campuswide event held each semester, which promotes awareness of human rights violations and celebrates our freedoms.

 “My experiences and strengths differ from those of the typical student entering college for the first time.
 I’m always looking for ways to get involved in the CSM community and lend my leadership skills,” says Dee Dee.
 While she speculated how she would fit in socially among students mostly younger than her, she found her classmates inspiring – “they come from so many different places and each has a story.”

-She chose social psychology as a major and plans to transfer to the UC system or private university in fall 2016.
+She chose social psychology as a major and planned to transfer to the UC system or private university in fall 2016.
+As it turned out she was offered a scholarship to study at Stanford and is currently enrolled as a junior.
 Dee Dee still works as a professional vocalist and plans to keep her musical career alive no matter where her academic journey leads.
 Looking back at her decision to return to school at CSM, she says, "It feels right – I made the right choice."